littlstar/ls-psvr-encoder/README.md

 Any equirectangular 180 or 360 video, either monoscopic or stereoscopic, should work fine with this tool.
 If your source video is footage taken straight from the RAW output of a high-end camera, or if your source video is packaged in one of the more esoteric containers that are out there, you may need to convert or re-mux as necessary so that the file can be read via FFmpeg.

+Traditional planar video is now (experimentally) supported, in both 2D and 3D (over-under & side-by-side) formats.
+If any issues are experienced with these kinds of video, we welcome users to submit a new issue to help us address all possible use-cases.

 **At this time, only stereo audio is supported for sideloaded content.
 If your source video contains only a multichannel or spatial audio track, it will be downmixed to stereo for compatibility.**

 ### PSVR File Sizes